GOD’S MANIFESTATIONS ARE LIKE PERFECT MIRRORS REFLECTING GOD’S ATTRIBUTES GRADE 3 LESSON 1

 All the Manifestations of God have laws that stay and some that no longer apply so are not applicable to us anymore.

-All the Manifestations of God tell us a little more about God, about how to be better humans and they move us close to world unity and peace.
+All the Manifestations of God tell us a little more about God, about how to be better humans and they move us closer to world unity and peace.

 All the Manifestations of God are pure mirrors reflecting the light of God.